 Photos from Krakow

-I only shot one sunset and one sunrise in Krakow, and the light wasn’t mind-blowing either time as it was a bit overcast.
+I only went out for one sunset and one sunrise of photography in Krakow, and the light wasn’t mind-blowing either time as it was a bit overcast.
 But, the city certainly does photograph well.

 What’s Next on the Travel Photography Blog?